 When you first get your puppy, he/she has been eating 3 meals a day.
 Start by giving the puppy more than you think he can consume.
 Let your puppy eat in a quiet area for 15-20 minutes, then take up the leftover food and refrigerate the leftovers until the next meal.
 You can do this for 3 feedings, then discard the remaining uneaten food.
 Once the puppy is ~4 months old, go to two feedings per day.
 An excellent book on feeding dogs: Give Your Dog a Bone.
 You can buy designer meats for dogs, but we have found these to be as expensive as steak for the most part...
 Hamburger works fine, and so does ground chicken and turkey at your grocery store.
+See Detailed Feeding Instructions.

-GOOD KIBBLE: Blue Wilderness from PetSmart, Nature's Domain from Costco, Taste of the Wild, Orijen, Karma, California Natural, NutriSource, Natural Balance Ultra, Chicken Soup for the Pet Lover's Soul, Canidae All Life Stage Formula.
-There are more, just be sure you get what you pay for!
-Watch out for fillers such as corn, corn meal, beet pulp, etc. Costco's main Kirkland brand dog food ingredient list reads well, but we have noticed that the bulk of the stools produced on this food almost doubled, which makes us wonder about fillers or grains as opposed to their Nature's Domain variety which is grain free.
 SOCIALIZATION: While your puppy lived with us, we spent a great deal of time socializing him/her.
 On average we have about 50 people, including children come to visit and handle the puppies.
 Since they were 2 weeks old, we have played CD's for puppy habituation.
 We even play dog show tapes for those puppies destined to be on stage.
 These recordings have various sounds like firecrackers, explosions, children screaming, airplanes, blow dryers, objects falling, etc. We take each puppy on at least one car ride in a crate before they go to their new homes.
 They have each had their nails trimmed several times, including a Dremmel nail grinder and have had at least one bath.
 You can bathe your dog as often as you like, and you can use your own shampoo and conditioner.
 You do not need to buy designer dog soaps.